 Your ankle injury claim could include both general damages and special damages.
 General damages is compensation for the pain and suffering caused by your sprained ankle.
 If you are eligible, you can claim special damages for any financial loss you might have incurred due to your sprained ankle.

-The amounts in the table are from the JCG, which was last updated in 2022.
+The amounts in the table are from the JCG, except for the figure in the top row, which is included to show you how you could be compensated for multiple injuries plus related expenses.
 However, these are only guides figures and may not match the award you receive.

 If you call our advisors, they can provide a more accurate estimation of the ankle injury compensation amount you might receive for your sprained ankle.